 - Help them figure out the reasons why they should quit, such as living longer; lowering their chances of heart attack, stroke, or cancer; and having more money to spend on things other than cigarettes.

 - If you smoke, agree to quit with them.
 About half of all teen smokers have parents who smoke.

 - Have your child see a doctor for advice on how to quit.

 Smoking is the single most preventable cause of death.
-If smoking rates among teens do not decrease, 5 million teens will die later in life of diseases caused by smoking.
+If smoking rates among teens do not decrease, 5.6 million Americans will die later in life of diseases caused by smoking.

 See also on this site: Smoking and Your Heart

 Obesity is a major risk factor for heart disease.
 This is alarming when you consider that 1 out of every 3 American adults is obese.
 Recent studies have shown that obesity is linked to more than 110,000 deaths in the United States each year.

 Childhood obesity in the United States has become a problem in recent years.
 According to the American Academy of Child and Adolescent Psychiatry, between 16% and 33% of children and teenagers are obese.
 As a result, there has been a sharp rise in obesity-related problems like type 2 diabetes, which is usually seen only in adults.
 Because obese children are more likely to be obese adults, preventing or treating obesity in childhood may reduce the risk of adult obesity.
 In turn, this may help reduce the risk of heart disease, diabetes, and other obesity-related diseases.

 Our bodies are made up of water, fat, protein, carbohydrates, vitamins, and minerals.
 Obesity means that you have too much body fat.